-University Hospitals Birmingham Charity's Home away from Home appeal helps to provide patients and families with free accommodation near to our hospitals, helping to keep families together during difficult times in their lives.
+The hospital Charity's Home away from Home Appeal helps to provide patients and families with free accommodation near to our hospitals, helping to keep families together during difficult times in their lives.

 For patients and their families, visiting the hospitals can be a stressful experience without the added pressure of trying to find somewhere to stay to be near a loved one.
-We provide these home away from homes to alleviate that stress, and make visiting the hospital, under what can be very difficult circumstances, as easy as possible.
+We provide these homes away from home to alleviate that stress, and make visiting the hospital, under what can be very difficult circumstances, as easy as possible.

 We are always raising money to fund this accommodation for the families of patients who are being treated at our hospitals.
 With your help we can help to provide these added extras that comfort and support patients and their families when they need it the most.

-Click on the boxes below to find out more about each of our home away from homes, and visit fisherhouseuk.org to find out more about Fisher House.
+Click on the boxes below to find out more about each of our homes, and visit fisherhouseuk.org to find out more about our military home away from home, Fisher House.

 QEHB is performing an increasing number of transplants each year, and the number of people on the transplant waiting list is also rising.
 Following an operation, transplant patients require...Find out more >